kundan175/kundan175/README.md

 👋 Hey there!
-I'm Kundan, a passionate developer with 1.5 years of experience specializing in React Native, React.js, and Next.js. 🚀
+I'm Kundan, a passionate developer specializing in React Native, React.js, and Next.js. 🚀

 🛠️ I thrive on building projects from scratch and turning ideas into reality.
 My journey has been filled with exciting challenges and successful completions.